vEnhance/web.evanchen.cc/input/faq-contest.md

 So for the upper bound,
 I think you can trust your per-problem judgment a bit more.
-It's not a bad rule of thumb, honestly, to give up once the problem stops being fun
-(and you are over the lower bound).
+It's not a bad rule of thumb, honestly, to give up once the problem stops being fun (and you are over the lower bound).
 That's usually a good indicator for me when I'm not getting anywhere, at least.
+(And at the risk of stating the obvious, I recommend reading the solution to a problem if you decide to stop working on it.)

 It's also encouraged to have a few problems you're thinking about at once rather than literally one at a time,